Charles Breyer

-Charles Roberts Breyer (born November 3, 1941) is an American attorney and jurist serving as a senior United States district judge of the United States District Court for the Northern District of California.
+Charles Roberts Breyer (born November 3, 1941) is a senior United States district judge of the United States District Court for the Northern District of California.
 Breyer served as chairman of the United States Sentencing Commission from 2018 to 2022.

 Early life and career

-Breyer was born in San Francisco, California.
+Breyer was born to a Jewish family in San Francisco, California.
 He is the younger brother of Stephen Breyer, who served as a justice of the U.S. Supreme Court from 1994 to 2022.
-Breyer and his older brother Stephen were active in the Boy Scouts of America and achieved the Eagle Scout rank.
+Charles and Stephen were active in the Boy Scouts of America and achieved the Eagle Scout rank.

 Breyer attended Lowell High School.
-He received a Bachelor of Arts degree from Harvard College in 1963 and a Juris Doctor from the University of California, Berkeley in 1966.
+He received a Bachelor of Arts degree from Harvard College in 1963 and a Juris Doctor from the University of California, Berkeley, in 1966.
 He was a law clerk to Judge Oliver Carter of the United States District Court for the Northern District of California from 1966 to 1967.
-He was a Counsel, Legal Aid Society of San Francisco in 1967, and was then an assistant district attorney for the City & County of San Francisco, California, from 1967 to 1973.
+He was a counsel for the Legal Aid Society of San Francisco in 1967, and then an assistant district attorney for the City and County of San Francisco, California, from 1967 to 1973.

-Breyer was an assistant special prosecutor on the Watergate Special Prosecution Force from 1973 to 1974, and then entered private practice in San Francisco from 1974 to 1997, interrupted by a brief stint as chief assistant district attorney of the City and County of San Francisco in 1979.
+Breyer was an assistant special prosecutor on the Watergate Special Prosecution Force from August, 1973 to November, 1974 and then entered private practice in San Francisco from 1974 to 1997, interrupted by a brief stint again as chief assistant district attorney of the City and County of San Francisco in 1979.

 Federal judicial service

 On July 24, 1997, Breyer was nominated by President Bill Clinton to a seat on the United States District Court for the Northern District of California vacated by D. Lowell Jensen.
 He was confirmed by the United States Senate on November 8, 1997, and received his commission on November 12, 1997.
 He took senior status on December 31, 2011.
-He served as a Member of the United States Judicial Conference from 2006 to 2010.
-He has served as a Member of the United States Judicial Panel on Multidistrict Litigation since 2011.
-He served as Vice Chair of the United States Sentencing Commission from 2013 to 2016 and as a Member of the same commission since 2017.
+He served as a member of the United States Judicial Conference from 2006 to 2010.
+He served as a Member of the United States Judicial Panel on Multidistrict Litigation from 2011 to 2018.
+He served as vice chair of the United States Sentencing Commission from 2013 to 2016 and as a member of the same commission from 2017 to 2022.

-Justice Breyer has recused himself from appeals of cases tried by his brother, including Olympic Airways v.
+Stephen Breyer has recused himself from appeals of cases tried by his brother, including Olympic Airways v.
 Husain, Department of Housing and Urban Development v.
 Rucker, United States v.
 Oakland Cannabis Buyers’ Cooperative, Monsanto Co. v.
 Geertson Seed Farms, Amgen, Inc. v.
 Connecticut Retirement Plans and Trust Funds and City and County of San Francisco v.
 Sheehan.